 The Boston College's Center for Retirement Research, NASRA and the Center for State and Local Government Excellence maintain the Public Plan Database that contains the majority of state plans as well as many large municipal plans.
 The graph above shows the distribution from the 5th to 95th percentile of support ratios for the plans in the Public Plans Database.
 The black diamond shows how the System compares to the other plans.
 The System was already in a relatively mature status in 2005 being in the 75th to 95th percentile.
-While the System's support ratio has gradually increased over time, the support ratios for the plans as a whole have also increased over the period as they mature.
-As a relatively small membership subject to elected terms, the System's support ratio is expected to exhibit material volatility from year to year.
+While the System's support ratio has gradually increased over time and is relatively high compared to this data base, because the plan has significant surplus of assets this risk is materially mitigate, As a relatively small membership subject to elected terms, the System's support ratio is expected to exhibit material volatility from year to year.